Why working longer is a bad retirement plan

 - This often happens due to unforeseen circumstances such as job loss or health complications.

-- Retiring early can have negative financial effects, like drawing down savings and claiming Social Security sooner than optimum.
+- Retiring early can have negative financial effects, like drawing down savings and claiming Social Security before the optimal time.

 Working longer is among the best ways to ensure you don't outlive your retirement savings.
 The problem is, you can't count on it as a strategy.